AlexJReid/blog/content/posts/druid-cdc/index.md

 If the record is being **deleted** then previously asserted events need to be retracted from that point onwards, so `retraction: true`.

 Storing events in this way allows Druid to run **temporal** queries, _as of_ a certain date interval.
-This is achieved by adding a `__time` interval to the `WHERE` clause.
-This provides answers to questions like _what was the count for this customer during July 2022?_
+This is achieved by adding `__time >= ...` to the `WHERE` clause in Druid SQL, or by specifying intervals in a native Druid query.
+This allows the data source to answer questions like _what was the count for this customer during July 2022?_ and _what is our all time most active customer?_

 ### Count
+A retraction event has a `count` value of `-1`, otherwise it has a value of `1`.

 Conceptually similar to a bank account, _reducing_ the positive and negative `count` values will give us the current count _balance_.

 The below vector represents five additions.